Siguza/IOHIDeous/docs/index.md

 The reference and right counts are just arbitrary numbers high enough to make sure no deallocation is attempted.
 The two `MACH_PORT_QLIMIT_KERNEL` are there to prevent any accidental message being sent to the port (by simulating a full message queue), which would attempt to dereference the pointer `ip_messages.klist.messages`, which we don't set.
 Anything else should be fairly straightforward.
 Now in order to read 4 bytes from an arbitrary kernel address, we merely need to set `bsd_info` to the address we want minus `0x10` bytes (because that's the offset the `pid` field has in `struct proc`) and call `pid_for_task` on it.

 At last, we've successfully turned very constrained read and write primitives into full arbitrary read.
 Now we just need something to read from - we're after the kernel slide, which we still don't know.
 We only know the addresses of our shared memory and of our kmsg hole.
-So it'd be nice if we could reuse that somehow to learn the slide.
+So it'd be nice if we could reuse the latter somehow to learn the slide.
 We already enumerated what structures we can allocate in such a place:

 -   Data buffers.
 -   Pointer arrays.
 -   `struct ipc_kmsg`.

-In the beginning, the problem with pointer arrays was that they would only ever contain pointers to objects allocated on the heap, where we couldn't follow with our constrained read primitive.
+In the beginning, the problem with pointer arrays was that they would only ever contain pointers to objects allocated on the heap, to where we couldn't follow with our constrained read primitive.
 With arbitrary read however, things are looking much better!
-If we allocate, say, an `OSArray`, read the pointer to the first object it contains, and from that address read the first 8 bytes, we get its vtable - which resides in `__CONST.__constdata`, and whose address thus reveals the kernel slide.
-Now we only have to allocate an OSArray large enough for its pointer buffer to reach `0x30000` bytes.
+If we allocate, say, an `OSArray`, read the pointer to the first object it contains, and from that address read the first 8 bytes, we get its vtable - which resides in `__CONST.__constdata` and whose address thus reveals the kernel slide.
+Now we only have to allocate an `OSArray` large enough for its pointer array to reach `0x30000` bytes.
 One way of achieving this would be to actually allocate an array with 24'576 elements (we could use all `OSBoolean`s to go easy on memory), but we don't even have to.
-We can take advantage of the binary serialisation format, namely the fact that dicts, arrays and sets take and use a length specifier from userland.
-Effectively, we can set an `OSArray`'s size to `0x6000` (that is later multiplied by the size of a pointer) but then supply only one element.
-But even if we didn't have all that, we could ultimately also send a kmsg with an actual port to e.g. an `IOService` object.
+We can take advantage of the binary serialisation format, namely the fact that dictionaries, arrays and sets take a length specifier from userland.
+Effectively, we can set an `OSArray`'s size to `0x6000` (that is later multiplied by the size of a pointer) but then supply only a single element (I'll call this an "inflated array").
+Even if we didn't have all that though, we could ultimately also send a kmsg with an actual port to e.g. an `IOService` object, which would also get us a C++ object pointer.

 So in review, we: